CHANT (ship type)

-A CHANT (from Channel Tanker) was a type of prefabricated coastal tanker which was built in the United Kingdom during the Second World War due to a perceived need for coastal tankers after the invasion of France.
+A CHANT (from Channel Tanker) was a type of prefabricated coastal tanker that was built in the United Kingdom during the Second World War due to a perceived need for coastal tankers after the invasion of France.
 Some CHANTs were adapted to carry dry cargos.
 These were known as the Empire F type coasters.

 Although five CHANTs were lost during the war, the majority of the ships saw service post war, lasting into the 1990s.